|

 That doesn't mean that your automatic or

 semi-automatic camera won't work.
-It's just
+Always carry

-mechanical, all-manual camera body is best;
+mechanical, all-manual camera body is best; many digital cameras also work well.]

 |